torralba-lab/im2recipe-Pytorch/README.md

 ## Contact

-For any questions or suggestions you can use the issues section or reach us at jmarin@csail.mit.edu or amaia.salvador@upc.edu.
+For any questions or suggestions you can use the issues section or reach us at jmarin@csail.mit.edu.